SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

  * [AspDotNet4/Fortune-Teller-Service4](https://github.com/SteeltoeOSS/Samples/tree/master/Discovery/src/AspDotNet4/Fortune-Teller-Service4) - same as the Quick Start below, but built for ASP.NET 4.x and using the Autofac IOC container
  * [AspDotNet4/Fortune-Teller-UI4](https://github.com/SteeltoeOSS/Samples/tree/master/Discovery/src/AspDotNet4/Fortune-Teller-UI4) - same as the Quick Start below, but built for ASP.NET 4.x and using the Autofac IOC container
  * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) -  a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
-This is a micro-servies based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
+This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
  * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on CloudFoundry, and secured with OAuth2 Security Services and using Spring Cloud Services.

  The source code for this client can be found [here](https://github.com/SteeltoeOSS/Discovery).